-De facto this advice means that sales taxes rates should be treated as an unchanging distortion in the underlying data and simulations are conducted under the implicit assumption that the degree of distortion is unchanged.
-With respect to intermediate inputs this is not an issue in most model situations since the Leontief assumption makes the composition of intermediate inputs invariant to price changes.
-The energy variant of the GLOBE model relaxes this assumption because energy input uses are made price sensitive AND because GTAP has collected and provided enhanced data for sales taxes on energy.
+De facto this advice means that sales taxes rates should be treated as an unchanging distortion in the underlying data and simulations should assume that the degree of distortion is unchanged.
+This is not an issue for intermediate inputs if the Leontief assumption is made because composition of intermediate inputs invariant to price changes.
+This model relaxes this assumption because energy input uses can be made price sensitive given enhanced data for sales taxes on energy.